Skip to content

 Now that tapping home equity is back in fashion, I figured it’d be helpful to see who the top HELOC lenders are.

-Banks and mortgage lenders doled out about 1.4 million home equity lines of credit (HELOCs), per the latest HMDA data.
+Banks and mortgage lenders doled out about 1.4 million home equity lines of credit (HELOCs) in 2022, per the latest HMDA data, but only about one million in 2023.

-I expect HELOC applications to show increases again in 2023 and 2024 since mortgage rates on existing mortgages are so low relative to what’s available today.
+I expected HELOC applications to show increases again in 2023 and 2024 since mortgage rates on existing mortgages are so low relative to what’s available today.

 After all, homeowners can tap into their equity without losing that 2-4% rate on their first mortgage.
 The same can’t be said of a cash out refinance, in which you give up your old rate in the process.